Bae Suzy: 2017–2023: Debut as a solo recording artist and acting recognition

+2024–present: Further acting roles

 In 2024, Bae returned to the big screen with science-fiction film Wonderland, portraying a woman who revived her comatose boyfriend in a simulated reality.
 She then took part in KBS2's busking variety show Moving Voices in Germany, which aired on December 7, 2024.
 On February 17, 2025, Bae made her comeback as a singer after two years with the digital single "Come Back".

 In March 2025, she released the Korean version of "Waiting on a Wish" for the soundtrack of the Disney fantasy film Snow White.
 She then starred in the Netflix series Genie, Make a Wish as an emotionless woman whose routine-bound life begins to change after meeting a genie.
 The series is a rom-com fantasy written by Kim Eun-sook and was released on October 3, 2025.
 The same month, Bae released an OST titled "A Day" for the dating reality show Exchange 4.
 She also starred in the novel-based film Seven O'Clock Breakfast Club for the Brokenhearted, which had its world premiere in the competition section of the 30th Busan International Film Festival.
 Bae has also been confirmed to star in the upcoming Disney+ series Portraits of Delusion, playing the role of a mysterious vampire.

+In 2026, she voiced over an animation film, Long Long Night directed by Youm Kyu-bock.
+She also narrated the film, which premiered at the Centrepiece section of the 2026 Toronto International Film Festival in September.